TimeCyber/MCP-X/README.md

 ### 🎨 A Fresh New Look
 We've redesigned the app to be cleaner and more intuitive.
-- **New Side Navigation**: A permanent sidebar gives you quick access to Chat, Agents, Tools, Models, and System settings.
+- **New Side Navigation**: A permanent sidebar gives you quick access to Chat, Agents, Knowledge Base, Tools, Models, and System settings.
 - **Clearer Icons**: Navigation icons now have text labels so you know exactly where you're going.
 - **Consistent Design**: We've unified the color scheme and layout for a more polished feel.